Azure/mlops-v2/QUICKSTART.md

 3. Set up Azure DevOps

-   1. Go to [Azure DevOps](https://dev.azure.com/) to set up your MLOps deployment environment.
+   3.1.
+Go to [Azure DevOps](https://dev.azure.com/) to set up your MLOps deployment environment.
 To deploy the infrastructure via ADO (Azure DevOps), you will have to have an organization and a project, with a service connection to your subscription configured.

-   2. Create a new organization and project in Azure Devops.
+   3.2.
+Create a new organization and project in Azure Devops.
 Feel free to name both according to your project practices.

    ![ADO Project](./images/ADO-project.png)

-   3. In the project under 'Project Settings (at the bottom of the screen when in the project)' select "Service Connections".
+   3.3.
+In the project under 'Project Settings (at the bottom of the screen when in the project)' select "Service Connections".

    ![ADO1](./images/ADO-setup1.png)

    **Azure Subscription Connection:**

-      3.1.1 Select "New Service Connection".
+      3.3.1 Select "New Service Connection".

       ![ADO2](./images/ADO-setup2.png)

-      3.1.1 Select "Azure Resource Manager", select "Next", select "Service principal (automatic)", select "Next", select your subscrption where your SP is stored and name the service connection "Azure-ARM-Prod".
+      3.3.2 Select "Azure Resource Manager", select "Next", select "Service principal (automatic)", select "Next", select your subscrption where your SP is stored and name the service connection "Azure-ARM-Prod".
 Select "Grant access permission to all pipelines", then select "Save".

       ![ADO3](./images/ADO-setup3.png)

    **Github Connection:**

-      3.2.1 Select "New Service Connection".
+      3.3.4 Select "New Service Connection".

       ![ADO4](./images/ADO-setup2.png)

-      3.2.2Select "Github", select "Next", select "Personal Access Token" and paste your Github SSO Token in the Personal Access token field, name the "Service connection name" accordingly "mlops-v2-service-connection", grand pipeline security access, then select "Save".
+      3.3.5 Select "Github", select "Next", select "Personal Access Token" and paste your Github SSO Token in the Personal Access token field, name the "Service connection name" accordingly "mlops-v2-service-connection", grand pipeline security access, then select "Save".

       ![ADO5](./images/ADO-setup4.png)